-As presented in Figure 1L-2829, Percent of Unit Capacity by CalEnviroScreen Percentiles, approximately 46.4 percent of the sites inventory capacity has been identified in neighborhoods scoring in the 60th to 75th percentiles north of West Parlier Avenue and east of Buttonwillow Avenue, and the northwest corner of the city including Reedley College.
-These sites have capacity for 49.5 percent of above moderate-income unit capacity, 59.4 percent of the moderate-income capacity, and 36.3 percent of lower-income capacity, including two mixed-income sites (sites P-1 and 29).
-These majority of these sites are in areas at the edges of the city, adjacent to agricultural uses, which suggests these factors influence the environmental outcome score.
+As presented in Figure 1L-29, Percent of Unit Capacity by CalEnviroScreen Percentiles, approximately 45.2 percent of the sites inventory capacity has been identified in neighborhoods scoring in the 60th to 75th percentiles north of West Parlier Avenue and east of Buttonwillow Avenue, and the northwest corner of the city including Reedley College.
+These sites have capacity for 57.6 percent of above moderate-income unit capacity, 52.8 percent of the moderate-income capacity, and 25.1 percent of lower-income capacity, including one mixed-income site (site 29).
+The majority of these sites are in areas at the edges of the city, adjacent to agricultural uses, which suggests these factors influence the environmental outcome score.